 Banks are generally more inclined to lend on a freehold property than a leasehold one.
 This is because it is considered a safer investment since the registration of a freehold property has been completed and is expected to rise in value.
 Banks are also prepared to provide larger home loan sums for freehold properties.
-You may also receive a better interest rate by purchasing a freehold property.
 However, they are more expensive upfront.

 Home insurance protects your property in the case of an accident.
 For example, a storm or a fire may damage the property.
 With insurance, your provider will pay for the cost to repair the property.

 Real estate investors prefer freehold units because they provide more appreciation and cash flow.
 As stated previously, land appreciates more than buildings.
 By owning the ground, an investor can maximize their return.
 Additionally, freehold property owners do not need to pay land rent to a landlord, as is the case with a leasehold.
 Therefore, freehold investors can increase their cash flow to receive a more favourable cap rate.

 However, some real estate investors prefer purchasing land and creating a leasehold agreement.
 The investor only owns the land in this strategy and establishes a lease agreement with a building owner.
 The investor then receives land rent every month and does not need to worry about maintaining the building.

 There are three main types of freehold estates, each of which might be owned for eternity.
 Some have specific criteria that must be satisfied before they may be inherited, while others do not.